Learn more about the Crime Victims’ Compensation (CVC) Program, who is eligible, how to apply, what cost are covered, and about their appeal process.

 What is the Crime Victims’ Compensation (CVC) Program?

-The Crime Victims' Compensation (CVC) Program provides financial assistance to victims of violent crimes and their immediate families.
+The Crime Victims' Compensation (CVC) Program provides financial assistance to victims of violent crimes and their families.
 CVC reimburses out-of-pocket expenses and can help eligible victims pay for medical and counseling bills related to the crime and can help families cover the cost of the funeral for a loved one who has been killed.

 What types of compensation are available?